 The mystery of the four horse men

-In the book of Revelation in the Bible we see four horsemen or apocalyptic riders who bring war, famine and death to the whole world.
-But the first one causes a lot of headaches because he does not fit into the scheme and is controversially discussed.
+In the Book of Revelation we see four horsemen or apocalyptic riders who bring war, famine and death to the whole world.
+But the first one does not fit into the scheme of things and causes a lot of headaches.
+This is a controversial topic.

 You may want to read before